Trailer tent features that can improve your insurance premiums

 If your trailer tent is built around a newer chassis, there’s the possibility of being able to fit an AL-KO wheel lock as an alternative to a standard wheel clamp.
 Here, the lock attaches to the wheel and fixes it onto the axle.
 It tends to come at a price premium compared to most wheel clamps, although with this comes Diamond Standard accreditation — a step up on the protection front.

-With the Club Care trailer tent policy, a no-claims record of four years or more can earn you a discount on your premium by as much as 20%.
+With our trailer tent policy, a no-claims record of four years or more can earn you a discount on your premium by as much as 20%.
 Adding an immobilising device to prevent trailer theft can therefore be a wise investment to help unlock this saving.
 It can have wider practical benefits too: an unspoilt campsite at the foot of a mountain range might seem idyllic, but even if you own wheel chocks it may be a little too uneven.
 A jockey wheel clamp can come in very useful for keeping your unit stable on an incline or uneven ground.

 Enhancing your trailer tent’s secure storage capabilities

 Manufacturers of the latest generation of trailer tents offer smart, convenient storage options.
 Trigano, for instance, incorporates what it calls its EASY PACK system on several of its newer models, so owners can store their kit securely and get hold of precisely what they need, when they need it — all without having to unpack everything.